rmolinari/thesis_1999/1999_thesis.typ

 a simplified version of the one used in @ALS1996[Theorem 2.1].
 This in turn is basically the approach used in
 @CLW1989[Theorem 1], but incorporating high permitting.
 The strategy used to satisfy $R_e$ consists of a (potentially unbounded) number of _cycles_, each of which tries to satisfy the requirement in a very simplistic way.
-If each cycle fails, we argue that $H leqt G$, contradicting the typothesis of the theorem.
+If each cycle fails, we argue that $H leqt G$, contradicting the hypothesis of the theorem.

 Suppose $e$ is fixed, and write $angletup(E, Phi, Psi)$ for $angletup(E_e, Phi_e, Psi_e)$.
 We will describe the strategy for satisfying~$R_e$.
 It consists of an $omega$-sequence of cycles.
 Cycle~0 starts first, and each #cycle($k$) can start